PyTweet/PyTweet/docs/api.rst

 Attachments
 ---------------------

 Attachments is a way to attach additional part to a message, this include tweet and direct message.
 You may contruct this following objects except :class:`CustomProfile`.
-Consider using :class:`client.create_custom_profile` for making a custom profile attachment.
+Consider using :class:`Client.create_custom_profile` for making a custom profile attachment.

 CustomProfile
 ~~~~~~~